 Old-Fashioned Chicken Soup

 Try Grandma's Chicken Soup, made the old-fashioned way.
-Ingredients include chicken or chicken parts, carrots, celery, onion, herbs, and seasonings.
-Nothing artificial.
+Ingredients include a whole chicken or a few pounds of chicken parts, carrots, celery, onion, herbs, and seasonings.

 Instant Pot Chicken Soup